-The departmental seminar is to be completed by November 15 of the Fall semester of the 2nd year.
-Specific arrangements for the time and location of the seminar are to be made in coordination with the student's Research Advisor and seminar coordinator, as different venues are used in different research areas.
-The students are required to complete the scheduling of the seminar by September 1 of the Fall semester of the 2nd year and report the date to the Graduate Coordinator.
+The departmental seminar is to be completed by November 15 of the Fall semester of the 2^{nd} year.
+Specific arrangements for the time and location of the seminar are to be made in coordination with the students's Research Advisor and seminar coresearch areas.
+The students are required to complete the scheduling of the seminar by September 1 of the Fall semester of the 2^{nd} year and report the date to the Graduate Coordinator.
 The students are also required to register for the corresponding seminar class.